Homepage / Travel Tips / Year-round Weather in Glacier National Park

 Precipitation

-July and August in Glacier Park are relatively dry, with an average of 1.6 and 1.4 inches of monthly rainfall respectively.
-With that said, ALWAYS bring a rain jacket with you in Glacier.
-What starts as a sunny day can quickly change to an afternoon thunderstorm.
-With a rain jacket on, you’ll enjoy your hikes and sightseeing so much more, regardless of any precipitation.
+July and August in Glacier National Park are the two driest months of the year, with an average of 1.6 and 1.4 inches of monthly rainfall respectively.
+With that said, you ALWAYS want to bring a rain jacket with you when venturing into the park.
+What starts as a sunny day can quickly change into an afternoon thunderstorm or snow flurries.
+Rainy days in West Glacier usually mean snow flurries up at Logan Pass and other areas of the park.
+With a rain jacket available, you’ll enjoy your hikes and sightseeing so much more, regardless of any precipitation.

 What to Expect: Seasonal Weather in Glacier National Park